regou/justore/README.md

 ### Advanced usage

 - `store.batchWrite([keyPaths], manipulateFunction);`
-    Batch write multiple data to the store, only emit event if listed on the 1st param
+    Batch write multiple data to the store, only emit if it's listed on the keyPaths
 ```js
     store.batchWrite(['vtext', 'enable'], draft => {
       draft.vtext.i = 10